-The company has investments of £1,230,335 (2016: £1,230,335) in LDFM (Co Invest) I Limited, a company incorporated in Jersey, Channel Islands.
-The investment represents the acquisition of 2,010,000 "B" ordinary redeemable shares at USD 1 per share.
+The company has investments of £nil (2017: £1,230,335) in LDFM (Co Invest) I Limited, a company incorporated in Jersey, Channel Islands.
+The investment represents the acquisition of 2,010,000 "B" ordinary redeemable shares at USD I per share.
 LDFM (Co Invest) I Limited is a fellow group undertaking of DG Partners International Limited, and is also the company's ultimate controlling party.
-The investment is included within fixed asset investments (note 10).
+During the year the company recognised a full impairment of the Co Invest investment, which is included within fixed asset investments (note 10).

-19. Ultimate parent undertaking and controlling party
+18. Ultimate parent undertaking and controlling party

-The company is a wholly-owned subsidiary of DG Partners International Limited (formerly known as London Diversified Fund Management International Limited), a company incorporated in the Cayman Islands.
+The company is a wholly-owned subsidiary of DG Partners International Limited, a company incorporated in the Cayman Islands.
 DG Partners International Limited is therefore considered the ultimate parent undertaking and controlling party.